lodowd21/Lan-Way-Roofing/README.md

 - lanway-la-update-employee: This api is called when employees data needs to be updated such as their phone number.

 ## Database
-This is an azure postgres managed database
+This is an azure postgres managed database.
+The database stores customer and employee information.
+The SQL code to create the tables is in the postgres_database folder.

 ## Author
 Liam O'Dowd